This post may include affiliate links. Thank you for your support.

 Thank you so much!

 I’m not in love with sweet BBQ sauces so this is a sauce I can totally get behind.
 I love anything vinegary, especially if there’s some spice thrown in.
-I’m definitely giving this a try soon!
-Have a great weekend, Chey!
+Delicious!

-Chey, I’m pulling out the grill tonight!
+I’m pulling out the grill tonight!
 I’ve got to try this bbq sauce!
-Love your explanation of the different bbq sauces – I didn’t realize there was such variation!
+Love your explanation of the different bbq sauces – I didn’t realize there was such variation.
+Thanks!